 Any book (or toy) with sound effects is bad news.
 Period.
 It’s as simple as that.
 Remember noisy books are like Vampires – you have to let them into your home for their malign work to be done.

 Just don’t do it!

-I hope this OODD Guide to: Surviving Storytime will help you through this potential minefield.
+I hope this guide to surviving story-time will help you through this potential minefield.